adoptium/temurin-build/docs/UsingOurScripts.md

 ![Image of the SCRIPT_FOLDER_PATH parameter in jenkins](images/scriptFolderParam.png) The script will use whatever has been entered into the parameter field unless it has been left empty, in which case it will use whatever is in the user's `defaults.json['scriptDirectories']['upstream']` attribute.

-It will then evaluate the existence of that directory in the user's repository and, if it fails to find one, will checkout to AdoptOpenJDK/openjdk-build and use our `defaults.json` (the console log will warn the user of this occuring):
+It will then evaluate the existence of that directory in the user's repository and, if it fails to find one, will checkout to AdoptOpenJDK/openjdk-build and use Adopt's `defaults.json` (the console log will warn the user of this occuring):

 ```
 00:13:31  [WARNING] pipelines/build/common/weekly_release_pipeline.groovy does not exist in your chosen repository.
 Updating it to use Adopt's instead
 ```

 NOTE: For the defaults that are paths to directories, the scripts will search for files of the same name as Adopt's.
-Custom named files are not currently supported (so for `defaults.json['configDirectories']['platform']`, all of the filenames in the specified folder need to be the same as [ours](https://github.com/AdoptOpenJDK/openjdk-build/tree/master/build-farm/platform-specific-configurations) or the script will fail to pick up the user's config's and will use Adopt's instead).
+Custom named files are not currently supported (so for `defaults.json['configDirectories']['platform']`, all of the filenames in the specified folder need to be the same as [Adopt's](https://github.com/AdoptOpenJDK/openjdk-build/tree/master/build-farm/platform-specific-configurations) or the script will fail to pick up the user's config's and will use Adopt's instead).

 ### This is great, but how do I add new defaults?

 Create a openjdk-build PR that adds the new defaults in for what they would be for Adopt.
-Don't forget to update our [RepoHandlerTest.groovy](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/pipelines/src/test/groovy/RepoHandlerTest.groovy) and [fakeDefaults.json](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/pipelines/src/test/groovy/fakeDefaults.json), as well as any jenkins jobs if needs be (if you don't have configuration access, ask in Slack#build for assistance).
-Then update any scripts that will need to handle the new default, you will likely need to do a bit of searching through the objects mentioned in our `defaults.json` to find where our scripts will need changing.
+Don't forget to update Adopt's [RepoHandlerTest.groovy](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/pipelines/src/test/groovy/RepoHandlerTest.groovy) and [fakeDefaults.json](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/pipelines/src/test/groovy/fakeDefaults.json), as well as any jenkins jobs if needs be (if you don't have configuration access, ask in Slack#build for assistance).
+Then update any scripts that will need to handle the new default, you will likely need to do a bit of searching through the objects mentioned in Adopt's `defaults.json` to find where Adopt's scripts will need changing.

 Once it has been approved and merged, update your scripts and/or jenkins jobs to handle the new default and you're done!